cepthomas/Nebulua/README.md

 ![logo](docs/marks.png)

+## Caveats

+- Currently this is a build-and-run-it-yourself configuration.
+Eventually an installer may be provided.
-Building this solution requires [this](https://github.com/cepthomas/LuaBagOfTricks) in a folder named `LBOT` at the top level.
+- Building this solution requires [this](https://github.com/cepthomas/LuaBagOfTricks) in a folder named `LBOT` at the top level.
 This can be done one of several ways:
   - git submodule
   - copy of pertinent parts
-- symlink: mklink /d some_path\Nebulua\LBOT other_path\LuaBagOfTricks
+  - symlink: `mklink /d some_path\Nebulua\LBOT other_path\LuaBagOfTricks`

 ## Usage